 In November 2013, Cyrenaic Pharmaceuticals, Inc., or Cyrenaic, and Sonkei Pharmaceuticals, Inc., or Sonkei, merged, and the combined company was renamed Minerva Neurosciences, Inc. Cyrenaic had been incorporated in 2007 and had exclusively licensed roluperidone and other compounds with a similar structure and intended purpose from Mitsubishi Tanabe Pharma Corporation, or MTPC.
-Sonkei had been incorporated in 2008 and had exclusively licensed MIN-117 from MTPC.
+Sonkei had been incorporated in 2008 and had exclusively licensed from MTPC a compound known as MIN-117 for which we recently discontinued development.
 We saw the merger as an opportunity to better serve underserved patient populations through combining a portfolio of promising product candidates targeting multiple CNS diseases.
-As a result of the merger, we have the rights to develop and commercialize roluperidone and MIN-117 globally, excluding most of Asia, where MIPC has retained commercialization rights.
+As a result of the merger, we have the rights to develop and commercialize roluperidone and MIN-117 globally, excluding most of Asia, where MTPC has retained commercialization rights.